-11 best pregnancy pillows that provide support and help ease back pain
+Support your bump with the comfiest of pregnancy pillows

 A maternity pillow that supports you in all the right places so you can get a great night’s sleep (while you still can) is a must-have.

-Each pregnancy has unique ups and downs, but the thing that most mums-to-be (and all parents in general) crave is a comfortable night’s rest.
+Each pregnancy has unique ups and downs but the thing that most mums-to-be (and all parents in general) crave is a comfortable night’s rest.

 The best approach is to think about what kind of sleeper you are.
 If you like to be cocooned and snug all night, a full-length U-shaped pillow will be a sweet dream for you.
 If you like your space and move about a lot, a smaller pillow may be best.

-Look for pillows that support your knees and ankles to take the pressure off your hips.
+Look for cushions that support your knees and ankles to take the pressure off your hips.
 Some can also be used as nursing pillows when your baby arrives, so are a good long-lasting investment.

-Vicki Renz runs Oh My Mama Body, a support site specialising in all things motherhood with a section dedicated to sleep tips.

-She says: “Choosing the right pregnancy pillow for your comfort is essential.
+Vicki Renz, who runs Oh My Mama Body, a support site specialising in all things motherhood, says: “Choosing the right pregnancy pillow for your comfort is essential.
 Your body needs supporting well.
-Keeping your head and upper back elevated allows blood to circulate more easily and eases heartburn.
+Keeping your head and upper back elevated allows blood to circulate more easily and eases heartburn.”

-“A pillow that keeps your back and belly firmly cushioned provides support and helps avoid back problems and sciatica,” she adds.
+She adds: “A pillow that keeps your back and belly firmly cushioned provides support and helps avoid back problems and sciatica.”

-We tested a range of differently sized and priced pillows looking specifically for support, comfort and longevity.
+To find out which ones are worth investing in, we tested a range of differently sized and priced pillows looking specifically for support, comfort and longevity.

 Dreamgenii pregnancy support and feeding pillow